 When they’re ready, it’s time to retrieve the pearl.
-This is Billy, one of Cygnet Bay’s expert pearl harvesters.
+This is Billy, one of Cygnet Bay’s expert pearl farmers.
 You need a surgeon’s skill and a steady hand to be able to remove the pearl without hurting the oyster.
 Billy props the shell open and uses a scalpel to very gently slice open the pearl sac and pop the pearl out.

 Once the pearl is out, another nucleus can be put in and the process starts again.
 Each oyster can grow 3-4 gorgeous South Sea pearls in its lifetime.

 Opinions will of course differ on this, and many people feel that pearl farming is cruel, and that we shouldn’t do it, and they won’t buy or wear pearls as a result.
 If you do want to wear them though, you can rest assured that oysters don’t have a central nervous system, so they don’t feel any pain.

 Of course, even if you visit Cygnet Bay, you don’t have to buy any pearls.
 If you’re travelling Australia on a budget, you may not be able to afford them anyway.
-You could just visit Cygnet Bay for the fantastic Australian scenery, glorious weather, and warm welcome.
+You could just visit for the fantastic Australian scenery, glorious weather, and warm welcome.
 You can stay the night, and they run loads of different tours and trips too.
 Find out everything you need to know at www.cygnetbaypearlfarm.com.au.

 And if you’d like to see the film we made, it’s here, courtesy of our lovely cameraman Julius.